aaryan610/shortener/README.md

 # URL Shortener

 This URL Shortener is an open-source project created by Aaryan Khandelwal.
-It is creeated using php and mySQL.
+It is created using php and mySQL.

 ### Features